lszeremeta/SDFEater/README.md

 * `-s,--subject <arg>` - subject type (`iri`, `uuid`, `bnode`; `iri` by default; for all formats excluding cypher, cvme, smiles, inchi)
 * `-b,--base <arg>` - molecule subject base for 'iri' subject type ('https://example.com/molecule#entity' by default)

-Remember about the appropriate file path when using Docker image.
+Remember about the appropriate file path when using the Docker image.
 Suppose you mounted your local directory `/home/user/input` under `/app/input` and the path to the SDF file you want to use in SDFEater is `/home/user/input/file.sdf`.
 In this case, enter the path `/app/input/file.sdf` or `input/file.sdf` as the value of the `-i` argument.

 ## Output formats